redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 Preparing the Hypervisor
 ========================

+Start with installing [CentOS](https://www.centos.org/).
+Tested with version 7.5.

-The installation process makes certain assumptions about the Hypervisor operating system.
+The installation process makes certain assumptions about the operating system.
 Be aware of some potential conflicts:

 * Do _not_ create a user called `stack`.
 * Do _not_ install the `python-virtualenv` operating system package.
-Infrared will be installing it via `pip`, and the two installation methods could conflict.
+InfraRed will be installing it via `pip`, and the two installation methods could conflict.